The Adventure of the Second Stain: Film and television

 A short silent film adapted from the story was released in 1922 as part of the Stoll film series starring Eille Norwood as Sherlock Holmes and Hubert Willis as Watson, and featuring Dorothy Fane as Lady Hope and Wallace Bosco as Eduardo Lucas.
 Teddy Arundell played Inspector Hopkins in this short film and other films in the series.

 The story was adapted for a 1951 TV episode of Sherlock Holmes, starring Alan Wheatley as Holmes.

 The story was adapted for the 1968 BBC series with Peter Cushing.
 The episode is now lost.

 The story was adapted in the Granada Television series The Return of Sherlock Holmes, starring Jeremy Brett, in 1986.
+The adaptation contains a chronological error as Holmes is seen skipping past the Clive of India Memorial in King Charles Street, London.
+Only erected in 1912, it did not exist at the time the episode is set (1888).

 The story was also adapted in the Soviet TV film The Twentieth Century Approaches (1986), the last television film in the series The Adventures of Sherlock Holmes and Dr. Watson.

 An episode of the animated television series Sherlock Holmes in the 22nd Century was based on the story.
 The episode, titled "The Adventure of the Second Stain", aired in 2001.